The Executive Who Couldn't Stop Working Late

 Your Conflict Contains Intelligence

-"David," I said, "what if your inability to delegate isn't a weakness to be fixed?
+"David," I said, "what if your need for quality performance and maintaining credibility isn't a weakness to be fixed?
 What if it's intelligence trying to emerge?"

 He looked sceptical.
 "Intelligence?
 It's destroying my life."

 "Exactly.
 When someone as smart as you does something this destructive, repeatedly, despite knowing better... that's not stupidity.
-That's a system protecting something important."
+That's your system protecting something important."

 Breakthrough Principle: Every persistent behaviour, especially the ones that seem irrational, is brilliantly designed to meet a need you haven't fully acknowledged.